ZaanmaVerse/ZaanmaVerse/README.md

 ### 👨‍💻 About Me

-Hello, I'm Zaidan Mahfudz Azzam Saidi, a final-year Information Technology student specializing in Cybersecurity with a strong interest in Security Operations Center (SOC) activities and Defensive Security.
-My experience includes SIEM monitoring, security event analysis, vulnerability assessment, endpoint security monitoring, and cybersecurity awareness programs.
-I enjoy building hands-on security labs, investigating security incidents, and continuously improving my skills in threat detection, incident response, and security monitoring through practical projects, CTF challenges, and continuous learning.
+Final-year Cybersecurity student with hands-on experience in SIEM monitoring, vulnerability assessment, and security operations.
+Interested in SOC, threat detection, incident analysis, and information security.

 ---